Locations

 Action:

-Use Strategic Roadmap Leverage (Bundling in Negotiations): Bring your plans and alternatives to the table when negotiating.
-Microsoft is very interested in winning more of your IT spend.
-Let Microsoft know if you plan to adopt new Microsoft services (e.g., rolling out Teams Phone, moving an Oracle workload to Azure, implementing Dynamics in a division), but tie it to your demands.
+Microsoft is very interested in capturing a larger share of your IT spending.
+Let Microsoft know if you plan to adopt new Microsoft services (e.g., rolling out Teams Phone, migrating an Oracle workload to Azure, implementing Dynamics within a division), but tie it to your specific needs.

 For example: “We are considering Power BI company-wide, but to justify that, we need a discounted rate.”
 Or, “We’ll move these servers to Azure if we can get a commitment of $X Azure credits or a better unit price.”
 Essentially, you’re bundling your potential business in exchange for concessions now.